 Note:Mail Order is NOT a covered benefit for Medallion 3.0 or Medallion 4.0 members.

 Pharmacies may contact Virginia Premier’s Pharmacy Benefits Manager (PBM), Envision Rx, regarding MAC pricing reconsiderations.
 Envision can be contacted by email and/or by phone:

-Envision MAC Disputes email address: MACDisputes@envisionrx.com
+- Envision MAC Disputes email address: MACDisputes@envisionrx.com

-Envision call center phone number: 800-361-4542
+- Envision call center phone number: 800-361-4542

 Provider access to their specific MAC list is available by request via the Envision Provider Portal: Envisionrx.com support

-EnvisionRx requests that pharmacies provide the following information (listed below) to ensure that requests can be reviewed without any disruption.
+EnvisionRx requests that pharmacies provide the information listed below to ensure that requests can be reviewed without any disruption.
 Once a request for reconsideration is provided to EnvisionRx, the disputes team completes market research and will respond to each reconsideration request within 4 business days.
 If MAC pricing is deemed to be inappropriate as a result of a successful appeal, the pricing will be updated within 5 days.
 If MAC pricing is deemed appropriate, the EnvisionRx denial process will include the reason for denial and, if necessary based on the appeal, the NDC for the lower cost product which substantiates the MAC cost.

 - Information requested for submission: